Frequently Asked Questions:

 What food will be provided?

 During the outdoor game time at the end of the day, Monday through Thursday, a snack of watermelon and/or popsicles will be offered.
 Friday will be a celebratory day with popcorn and snow cones provided.
 (Snow cones are sweetened with 100% fruit juice concentrate, with no artificial colors or flavors).
-A pizza lunch will be offered on Friday for $1 per slice.
+Pizza will be available for purchase, for any interested campers.

 A daily morning snack will be provided for the youngest campers ages 3-5 years old.
 All age groups should also arrive to camp with a packed lunch that is nut-free.

 What should my child bring to camp?

 Each day campers should arrive with a backpack filled with a sunhat (we will play outside!), an extra set of clothes (if change is needed after art projects or water play), a nut-free lunch (with the exception of Friday, if they wish to purchase pizza), and a water bottle.

 Is technology (cell phones, laptops, iPads, iPods, mp3 players, etc.) allowed at camp?

 Such devices will be allowed only if campers need to communicate with their parents.
 To ensure campers are fully engaged in their activities and to ensure their valuables stay safe, we ask that electronic devices be left at home when possible.
 If not, we ask that during camp hours all such devices are tucked away.

 To help accommodate working parents we have orchestrated an early drop off program.
 Starting at 8:15am campers will play on the playground and connect with their peers before the camp day officially begins.
 Sports balls, jump ropes, sidewalk chalk, sand pit and supervision provided.
 Before care is open to all ages.
 To ensure high quality care at all times, parents must sign their kids into the early drop off program each morning.
 After signing your child in at the foyer of the school, a teen volunteer will escort your child to the before care program on the playground.